Attorney Mark O’Mara “Defends” George Zimmerman Using Social Media | Hmmm…

 There are many interesting questions, the least of which may be what happens when the trial court attempts to pick a jury?
 Skipping over that small detail for now… Other questions I had in mind include:

 Is the George Zimmerman Facebook page, blog, and Twitter stream a signal of things to come?
 Is O’Mara a social media lawyer trailblazer?
-Is a social media channel(s) that gives voice to the public opinion in a high profile case just a practical solution for the defense counsel to efficiently manage the mouthpiece, or, is there some bigger motive, i.e., a tactic engineered by a cunning defense attorney (intended to blow up in the face of the court)?
-Maybe the social media sites were created to drive donations to the Zimmerman legal defense fund, i.e. O’Mara’s pocket?
-(In two weeks they raised $200,000 online.)
+Is a social media channel(s) that gives voice to the public opinion in a high profile case just a practical solution for the defense counsel to manage the megaphone efficiently, or is there some bigger motive, i.e., a tactic engineered by a cunning defense attorney (intended to blow up in the face of the court)?
+Maybe the social media sites were created to drive donations to the Zimmerman legal defense fund, i.e., O’Mara’s pocket?
+(In two weeks, they raised $200,000 online.)
 Is this a Pandora’s box or what, to say the least?

 (Disclaimer: My perspectives and opinions may be obtusely influenced in proportion to the number of Law and Order episodes consumed over the last 15 years or so…)

 I also neglected to mention that prior to Zimmerman hiring O’Mara, he was M.I.A. and thus not defending his character or his actions in the media.
-Interesting that defense counsel has “ramped” that up–and in particular using social media channels.
-I also learned from an unnamed reporter who spoke with O’Mara that the burden of managing this Facebook Page (i.e. moderating comments) has exceeded his expectations and he has hired several people to assist him.
+It’s interesting that defense counsel has “ramped” that up, particularly using social media channels.
+I also learned from an unnamed reporter who spoke with O’Mara that the burden of managing this Facebook Page (i.e., moderating comments) has exceeded his expectations, and he has hired several people to assist him.
 I am not surprised, but it certainly raises more questions: are they attorneys?
 Are they now registered counsel to the defendant?
 If they are not, is O’Mara violating the ABA and Florida Bar Rules on Trial Publicity (see way below)?

-So, the question remains: will the judge put a gag order on the social media?
+So, the question remains: will (can) the judge put a gag order on social media?

 From CNN: